Recognizing the Symptoms of Bacterial Vaginosis

 Vaginal Discharge

 One of the most common symptoms of bacterial vaginosis is an abnormal vaginal discharge.
 The discharge is usually thin, grayish-white, and may have a distinct fishy odor.
-Unlike with other vaginal infections, the discharge associated with BV is not typically accompanied by a strong itching or burning sensation.
+Unlike with other vaginal infections, the discharge associated with BV is not typically accompanied by an intense itching or burning sensation.

 Fishy Odor